 On any walk with a dog, it is vital to be visible on busy streets and town centres.
 Heavy rainfall can seriously obstruct a driver’s vision, and you and your dog could be in significant danger if you are not well-seen from all sides.

 When buying a dog coat, invest in a reflective one as well as a reflective jacket for yourself to better ensure both of your safeties.
+If you really want to be inventive, see our how to make a dog drying coat article, for tips and inspiration and get your pup is some jazzy colours so they stand out from the crowd.

 Keep it short

 Even dogs who seem to do well under the rain should not be left out in it for too long.
 The longer your dog is under the rain, the more likely they are to, at the very least, catch a cold.
 Exercise is essential, but it would be silly to risk catching a cold in the name of staying healthy!
+Also, when you get back make sure you dry them quickly with the best dog towel you can find, otherwise they sit there shivering trying to dry out when you could have given them a helping hand in the first place.

 Use positive reinforcement